 SAAG = 4.23 g/dL − 3.54 g/dL = 0.69 g/dL

 Because the fluids in the human body are in dynamic equilibrium, it is critical for both albumin measurements to be carried out at the same time.

 Importantly, varying albumin levels during ascites affect the calculation of calcium levels.
-We can correct this inaccuracy can, however, with the help of our corrected calcium calculator.
+We can correct this inaccuracy, however, with the help of our corrected calcium calculator.

-SAAG < 1.1 g/dL (<11 g/L)indicates ascites of non-portal nature or a peritoneal origin (for example, peritonitis).
+SAAG < 1.1 g/dL (<11 g/L)indicates ascites of a non-portal nature or a peritoneal origin (for example, peritonitis).
 This range corresponds to the exudate nature of the ascitic fluid.